Atari VCS – Nostalgia Gaming for the Future

 Image Credit: Atari

 The Atari VCS is a new product launching sometime later this year.
 My first reaction to hearing about the VCS was to sort of downplaying its impact.
 For the most part, gamers don’t care for retro consoles.
 Things like the NES mini sold like hotcakes at first but now sits on shelves.
 In most cases, it’s a matter of capitalizing on nostalgia in a modern way.
 People like playing old games but they need something more.
 The VCS is offering a ton more.
 An AMD Ryzen processor is promising 4K streaming for videos and entertainment.
 The streaming takes place through web-based sites that host content.
-This includes things like Netflix as well as the possible xCloud web solution Microsoft is working on.
+This includes things like Netflix as well as the possible xCloud web solution Microsoft is working on that we wrote about apple rejecting.

 On top of the streaming capabilities, the console includes Atari World.
 This platform is a Linux-based solution that hosts over 100 Atari and arcade classics.
 Centipede, Breakout, and others are all included in the console.
 If you want to play non-Atari world games, then you can boot up PC mode.